Sri Lanka's army defeated separatist Tamil Tiger rebels in May 2009 after 26 years of civil war.

-But allegations of atrocities during the closing stages of that war have dogged the government ever since it ended.
-The Tamil Tigers were also accused of abuses.
+Allegations of atrocities during the closing stages of that war have dogged the government ever since it ended.
+The rebels were also accused of abuses.

-The government has strenuously denied all such allegations and insist they are on the path of reconciliation and rebuilding Sri Lanka's devastated north.
+The government has strenuously denied such allegations and insist they are on the path of reconciliation and rebuilding Sri Lanka's north.

 What happened in the war?